openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 # Conformance test runner

 ## Description
-Conformance suites certifies plugin functionality using a set of tests with plugin specificity independent parameters.
-There are 2 types of conformance validation.
+Conformance suites certify plugin functionality using a set of tests with plugin specificity independent parameters.
+There are two types of conformance validation.

 ### `API Conformance`
 The suite checks the following OpenVINO API entities in a plugin implementation: